 … to my electronic repository for all things academic.

-I am a historian of early modern science, specializing in medico-alchemical laboratory practices in colonial America, England, and the Continent; my research extends to the study of emblematics, as well as jewelry history and technology, drawing on my previous professional experience in Toronto’s jewelry industry as a designer and wax model-maker.
+I am a historian of early modern science, specializing in medico-alchemical laboratory practices in colonial America, England, and the Continent.
+My research extends to the study of emblematics as well as jewelry history and technology, drawing on my previous professional experience in Toronto’s jewelry industry as a designer and wax model-maker.
 I received my PhD from the Bard Graduate Center, and I am the Director of 12 Keys Consultancy & Design, LLC.

-I teach students at the undergraduate and graduate levels as well as adult learners, I am a history educator to jewelry industry professionals, and I lecture to the interested public through museum outreach programs.
+I teach students at undergraduate and graduate levels as well as adult learners, I am a history educator to jewelry industry professionals, and I lecture for museum outreach programs.
 My teaching practice combines the study of texts, images, and objects with hands-on work using tools and materials.

 Please direct enquiries to bilak12keys[at]gmail[dot]com

 © Donna Bilak and dbilakpraxis.com (2012-2019).
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Donna Bilak and dbilakpraxis.com (2012-2019) with appropriate and specific direction to the original content.